wisphill/yuu_academy/_aws_ec2/EC2 Security Group and Classic Ports.md

+---
+layout: post
+description: Basic features for the EC2 security group
+---

 #aws #ec2 #sg #security_group

 Security group is the fundamental of network in AWS, it is kinda like a firewall and control inbound and outbound traffic to EC2 instances